ent3r/KatBot/README.md

 - Open your preferred command line in the folder where you'd like the project placed in.
 - Clone the repo using `git clone https://github.com/Heijos/KatBot`.
 - Run `npm i` in the root folder of the project
-- Add a `.env` file in the root folder, adding necessary variables into the file in following fashion:
+- Add a `.env` file in the root folder, adding necessary variables into the file in following fashion:\
+  NOTE: the only necessary variables for the bot to run is the BOT_TOKEN
   ```
   BOT_TOKEN=PlaceYourDiscordBotTokenHereWithNoEncapsulation
-  NEXT_VARIABLE=ShouldGoHereLikeThis
+  NEXT_VARIABLE=ShouldGoHereLikeThisIfYouNeedMore
   ```
 - Finally, run `npm start`, and the bot should be running.